TNC Changemakers Residency Program

 Both residents will work closely with MEEA’s Maine Environmental Changemakers team to support the growth of our network.
 This work includes but is not limited to network building, event planning, communications support, storytelling initiatives, outreach, fundraising, research and evaluation.

-TNC in Maine
+The Nature Conservancy in Maine

 TNC in Maine’s Equity Approaches

-You can learn more about MEEA’s work and our approaches here
+You can learn more about MEEA’s work and our approaches here.

 Community Initiatives Resident